open-autonomy/escort/README.md

 - Pending: Escort announced; activation acknowledgments outstanding.
 - Active: Escort fully acknowledged; zone enforcement in effect.
 - Deleted: Escort retired; zone no longer enforced.
+- Pending Delete: The escort operation has been marked for deletion but has not yet been removed by all operating AVs.

 ```mermaid
 stateDiagram-v2